openleanchain/RAG101/setup/rag_demo/README.md

 ---

-## 1. Folder structure
+## 1. Download
+Download this folder to your VS Code workfolder.

-When you open the project in VS Code, you should see something like:
+When you open the project in VS Code, you should see a new folder structure like:

 ```text
 rag_demo/